Kernel-SDF: An Open-Source Library for Real-Time Signed Distance Function Estimation using Kernel Regression: Related Work

 \subsection{Neural Network Methods}

-Neural network methods offer differentiability by design and can achieve highly accurate SDF reconstruction, as shown by DeepSDF \cite{park_deepsdf_2019}.
-DeepSDF uses an MLP with latent features to learn SDF of objects.
-NeuS \cite{wang_neus_2021} and NeuS2 \cite{wang_neus2_2023} combine SDF with neural radiance fields (NeRF) \cite{nerf2020} to jointly learn SDF and rendering.
-PIN-SLAM \cite{pan_pin-slam_2024} and MISO \cite{miso2025} implement simultaneous localization and mapping (SLAM) based on an SDF map encoded using neural features. $\text{H}_2$-Mapping \cite{jiang_h2-mapping_2023} uses a voxel SDF prior and a neural TSDF residual, which are co-optimized with volumetric rendering.
-However, most neural network methods do not meet real-time requirements for operating in novel environments due to their significant training time.
-Although some works, like $\text{H}_2$-Mapping \cite{jiang_h2-mapping_2023} and PIN-SLAM \cite{pan_pin-slam_2024}, achieve neural SDF learning online, they sacrifice the SDF accuracy very much.
+Neural network methods are differentiable by design and can achieve highly accurate SDF reconstruction.
+DeepSDF \cite{park_deepsdf_2019} uses an MLP with latent features to learn the SDF of objects.
+NeuS \cite{wang_neus_2021} and NeuS2 \cite{wang_neus2_2023} combine SDF with NeRFs \cite{nerf2020} to jointly learn SDF and rendering.
+PIN-SLAM \cite{pan_pin-slam_2024} and MISO \cite{miso2025} perform simultaneous localization and mapping (SLAM) on an SDF map encoded with neural features. $\text{H}_2$-Mapping \cite{jiang_h2-mapping_2023} co-optimizes a voxel SDF prior and a neural TSDF residual with volumetric rendering.
+However, most neural network methods cannot meet real-time requirements in novel environments due to their significant training time.
+Some works, like $\text{H}_2$-Mapping \cite{jiang_h2-mapping_2023} and PIN-SLAM \cite{pan_pin-slam_2024}, learn neural SDF online but sacrifice substantial accuracy.